riveted

 Picture

-Molly sat by Jesus every night at dinner.
+Molly sat next to Jesus every night at dinner.
 He had His own chair and place setting.
-And the whole family greeted Him nightly.
+And the whole family greeted Him every night.
 “Come Lord Jesus.
 Be our Guest”.
 One night Molly had her own greeting.
 “Jesus!
 You are so rude!
-You just sit there and never say a stinkin’ thing!”
-The shocked adults all laughed and rolled their eyes.
+You just sit there and you

 Picture